The film honors the central paradox of Welles: that he was a joyful poet of alienation who was, like most of us, both victim and victimizer.

-The Criterion Collection offers a rough and gorgeous transfer of Orson Welles’s audaciously personal Othello.
+Criterion offers a rough and gorgeous transfer of Welles’s audaciously personal Othello.

 Olive Films continues their upgraded Signature series with yet another impressive repackaging of a prior release.

-This revelatory restoration of Orson Welles’s ultimate masterpiece could play a significant role in the film’s subsequent place in cinema’s history.
+This revelatory restoration of Welles’s masterpiece could play a significant role in the film’s subsequent place in cinema's history.